Medoelsheta1/Hotels/README.md

 # Hottels-Website
-Website for fetching hotels built on react
+Website for hotels built on React

 ## Abstract